laravel/docs/controllers.md

 	}

 All controllers should extend the `BaseController` class.
 The `BaseController` is also stored in the `app/controllers` directory, and may be used as a place to put shared controller logic.
 The `BaseController` extends the framework's `Controller` class.
-Now, We can route to this controller action like so:
+Now, we can route to this controller action like so:

 	Route::get('user/{id}', 'UserController@showProfile');